 Offers credit for actual work experience in a legal office.
 Students should have completed most of the course work in the Legal Assistant program before applying for the internship.

-Note: Co-op is available for the Fall, Winter, and Spring/Summer semesters (Spring/Summer for a full 15-week semester).
+Prerequisites: Permission of the Cooperative Education Specialist Note: Co-op is available for the Fall, Winter, and Spring/Summer semesters (Spring/Summer for a full 15-week semester).
 Placements may be days, evenings, or weekends depending on employer needs.